emilfanache/networkupdater/README.md

 ```

 ## Limitations
-At the moment the tool is not supported on Windows hosts.
+At the moment the tool is not supported on Windows hosts.<br/>
 The HTTP server is not meant to be used by itself.
-It has several hardcoded components meant to test several specific scenarios of the tool.
+It has several hardcoded components meant to test several specific scenarios of the tool.<br/>
-At the moment there is no token support, the token returned by default will be 123456789abcdef123456789abcdefs.
+At the moment there is no token support, the token returned by default will be 123456789abcdef123456789abcdefs.<br/>
 The tool doesn't spawn a server to run in a loop.
-If this needs to be run at certain time intervals please use a cronjob.
+If this needs to be run at certain time intervals please use a cronjob.<br/>

 ## Testing considerations
 The main ideea of the HTTP server was to reply to the updater with several specific HTTP statuses: 200, 401, 404, 409, 500.
-In order to make the server reply with these codes, the test searches for the first octet of the MAC address in the HTTP request header and it replies like this:
+In order to make the server reply with these codes, the test searches for the first octet of the MAC address in the HTTP request header and it replies like this:<br/>

 ```
 "b1" -> 401 (e.g. b1:11:22:33:44:55)